vrooje/ScienceTeamGuide/Draft Guide.md

 Volunteers are shown subjects on the site.
 Subjects are the unit of data to be classified.
 In Galaxy Zoo they are images of galaxies, in Planet Hunters they are light curves.

 #### Annotation
 Markings, transcriptions or answers to questions are 'annotations'.
-In Galaxy Zoo every answer is an annotation; in Planet Hunters every transmit box drawn.
+In Galaxy Zoo every answer is an annotation; in Planet Hunters every transit box drawn.
 Annotations are the smallest thing a volunteer can add to a subject.

 #### Classification
-The complete set of annotations that a volunteers adds to a subject, form a classification.
+The complete set of annotations that a volunteers adds to a subject form a classification.

 #### Interface
 The main classification tool used by the public on the project.

+#### Application Programming Interface (API)
+A system by which one can interact with software - in our case the main Zooniverse software, Ouroboros.
+An API is the way to directly communicate with the app that handles the database, without just clicking on the websites.
+APIs exists for many services online.

 #### Backend/Frontend
 We may talk a lot about front-end and back-end systems.
 The front-end is the main user interface (UI) and website that people see and use in their browser.
 The back-end refers to the database and API that serve subjects to the project and which saves data for reduction later on.